 I’m faced with the prospect of rushing through the second half of the season in order to post all these episode notes before the new season airs this Sunday.
 Watching, thinking about, and writing about, an episode per day doesn’t sound like fun (mostly on account of all the writing), and I have no intention of turning this into work.
 (And I’m getting tired of writing about Westworld so much.)
 On the other hand, I do need to at least see the remaining episodes before the new season starts, so I might do these in a far more bare-bones fashion (and then maybe later come back and flesh them out).

 I’ll see how it goes.
 For now, here’s episode six:

 1: Morning.
-Maeve in bed.
-She wakes up.
+Sweetwater.
+Maeve wakes up.
 And goes to work.

 This episode (like the last one) doesn’t start in timeline 0, but in timeline 2 (hence the slightly different numbering scheme).

-At work Clementine seems tired (working all night?).
+At work Clementine seems tired.
+(From working all night?)
 A “rough customer” enters and Maeve takes him herself.
 She eggs the guy into killing her during sex so she can get back to the Service Area…

 Just a quick scene so we can see why Maeve wanted to die (i.e. to get back to Felix).